-In 2010 we bravely started our quest for the perfect croissant.
+Some years ago we bravely started our quest for the perfect croissant.
 But after two attempts we cowardly sneaked away again.

 The first attempt was just a disaster.
 I believe we used a recipe by Michel Roux, so we probably cannot blame the recipe.
 But how foolish can you be to go and try to make your first croissant dough ever on a very hot and humid summers day?!
-Maybe if you are an expert and know what you are doing, but we didn’t so big disappointment with butter dripping out from all sides.
+Maybe if you are an expert and know what you are doing, but we didn’t. so big disappointment with butter dripping out from all sides.

 Luckily for us, no pictures were taken (better not to touch the camera with butter fingers) so we just put this aside as a ‘now we know what NOT to do’ learning moment and moved on.